orbitdb/field-manual/01_Tutorial/05_P2P_Part_2.md

 - `await this.orbitdb.keyvalue("companions", this.defaultOptions)` creates a new keyvalue store called "companions"
 - `this.companions.all()` retrieves the full list of key/value pairs from the database
 - `this.companions.set(peerDb.id, peerDb.all())` adds a record to the companions database, with the database ID as the key, and the data as the value stored.
 Note that you can do nested keys and values inside a `keyvalue` store
-- The `companionIds.map` call will then call `this.connectToPeer(companionId)` in parallel for all registered companions in your database.
+- `companionIds.forEach` will then call `this.connectToPeer(companionId)` in parallel for all registered companions in your database.
 If they are found `oncompaniononline` will fire.
 If not, `oncompanionnotfound` will fire next.

 ### Simple distributed queries

-This may be the moment you've been waiting for - now you'll perform a simple parallel distributed query on across multiple peers, pooling all pleces together into one result.
+This may be the moment you've been waiting for - now you will perform a simple parallel distributed query on across multiple peers, pooling all pieces together into one result.

 Create the following function, which combines much of the code you've written and knowledge you've obtained so far: